 Streaming software enables you to capture your gameplay footage and live stream on Twitch.
 These programs are designed to coordinate your gameplay, camera feed, audio signals, chat windows, subscriber notifications and more for a polished, professional look.
 Check out some of these popular paid and free steaming software options to trick out your Twitch stream.

-Streamlabs OBS trims some of the more advanced features from the original OBS platform for a more streamlined user interface with improved performance.
-Custom-designed for game streaming, Streamlabs OBS can take you from your first stream to your first paycheck.
-With an intuitive interface, a robust feature-set, and built-in monetization features, it’s easy to see why over 70% of Twitch streamers use Streamlabs OBS as their streaming software.
+Streamlabs Desktop trims some of the more advanced features from the original OBS platform for a more streamlined user interface with improved performance.
+Custom-designed for game streaming, Streamlabs Desktop can take you from your first stream to your first paycheck.
+With an intuitive interface, a robust feature-set, and built-in monetization features, it’s easy to see why over 70% of Twitch streamers use Streamlabs Desktop as their streaming software.

 The free version of XSplit Gamecaster includes everything you need to start streaming quickly and easily, including automatic game detection and capture, one-button streaming and templates for in-game overlays.
 Upgrade to the paid version for advanced features like in-game Twitch integration, an image overlay widget and chroma key support for full green screen effects.
 A limited-time premium license for XSplit Gamecaster (PC only) is included with the Yeti Streamer Bundle, as well as the Logitech C922 Pro Stream webcam.